morner75/getMFdata/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+### Retrieving macro-financial data from offical APIs

-The goal of `getMFdata` package is to provide a tool of facilitating **retrieving Macro-Finance data from official APIs** in Korea’s public institutions and international orgainisations.
+The goal of `getMFdata` package is to provide a tool of facilitating retrieving Macro-Finance data from official APIs in Korea’s public institutions and international orgainisations.
 Currently, the package consist of main wrapper functions for connecting **ECOS** (Bank of Korea), **FISIS** (Financial Supervisory Service), **KOSIS** (Statistics